-- In a medium bowl, toss the sweet potatoes with the oil, making sure the pieces are well coated.
+- In a medium bowl, toss the sweet potatoes well with the oil.
 Place on the prepared baking sheet.
 The swoodles will overlap, but they will lose volume as they bake.
 Season lightly with salt and black pepper.

-- In a food processor fitted with the chopping blade, combine the onion, ginger, and garlic and pulse a few times until finely chopped.
-Add the almond butter, tamari, lemon juice, honey, paprika, ground red pepper (if using), and salt and black pepper to taste.
+- In a food processor fitted with a chopping blade, finely chop the onion, ginger, and garlic.
+Add the almond butter, tamari, lemon juice, honey and spices.
 Process until combined.
-Stop to scrape down the sides.
+Stop to scrape down the sides as needed.

 - With the motor running, pour the water through the feed hole.
 Keep processing until thick and creamy.
 Set aside.

 - Divide the swoodles between 4 plates.
-Top each serving with a little of the sauce, 1 tablespoon scallions, and 1 tablespoon parsley.
+Top each serving with a little of the sauce, 1 tablespoon scallions and 1 tablespoon parsley.

 - Swap almond butter with sunflower butter to make this nut free.